2020PB/police-brutality/reports/Texas.md

 * https://twitter.com/chadloder/status/1267124991809609728

-### Police fire on protestors without warning | June 2nd
+### Police fire on protesters without warning | June 2nd

-Police are protestors are gathered several feet apart.
-Between the two lines, a protestor is seen telling other protestors to put their hands up.
-Police then fire as protestors scatter.
+Police are protesters are gathered several feet apart.
+Between the two lines, a protester is seen telling other protesters to put their hands up.
+Police then fire as protesters scatter.

 tags: shoot, projectile, protester